8 Benefits Of Walking Barefoot + Tips On How To Start Grounding

 The practice of walking barefoot on grass or dirt is also called grounding or earthing.

 Despite having distinct terms, grounding and earthing really are as simple as walking barefoot on the natural ground, letting the soles of your feet come into direct contact with the Earth.
-The thought is that by removing synthetic shoes and reconnecting to the Earth exposes the body to the subtle natural electrical charge of the Earth.
+The thought is that removing synthetic shoes and reconnecting to the Earth exposes the body to the subtle natural electrical charge of the Earth.

 A person walking barefoot in the grass.